So you have decided to run promotions at your liquor store — but then what?

 Sales and inventory data can help you decide which products to include in bundles and limited editions.
 By reviewing past performance, you can identify slower-moving items that pair well with popular products, spot seasonal trends, and see which combinations drive higher ticket sales.

+Have you heard the saying, “a rising tide lifts all boats?”
+You can leverage this idea for your liquor store by partnering with other local businesses.
 Partnering with local businesses and getting involved in your community can help your store stand out, attract new customers, and strengthen loyalty among existing ones.

 Promotions can also extend beyond your shelves — partner with nearby breweries, wineries, restaurants, or event organizers to create cross-promotions and reach shared audiences.